Benefits of Pumpkin Seeds

 Antioxidant Properties

 Antioxidants can help fight damage from harmful free radicals.
-The buildup of free radicals has been linked to chronic diseases, such as cancer and heart disease (3).
+The buildup of free radicals has been linked to chronic diseases, such as cancer and heart disease ().
 In studies, through a simple fluorescence technique, pumpkin seed oil’s polar (phenolic) compounds showed protective, antioxidant effects (4).
-In studies, pumpkin seeds also revealed metabolism activity and protection against genotoxicity in studies (5,6).
+Other studies, also revealed pumpkin seeds’ metabolism activity and protection against genotoxicity (5,6).

 Anti-Inflammatory Properties

 Chronic inflammation has been linked with many diseases, such as type 2 diabetes, asthma, and certain cancers (7).
-In older animal studies, rats with arthritis experienced adverse events from anti-inflammatory drugs.
-Contrarily, rats given pumpkin seed oil had reduced inflammation without side effects (8).
+In animal studies, arthritic rats who experienced adverse events from anti-inflammatory drugs demonstrated reduced inflammation from pumpkin seed oil without side effects (8).

 Antiparasitic Properties